Skip to main content

 EuroSkills

 Held every other year, the EuroSkills competition is the European vocational skills championship.
-In the EuroSkills competition, vocational students and those who have already received their qualifications test their mettle in around 50 different skills categories.
+In EuroSkills, vocational students and those who have already received their qualifications test their mettle in around 50 different skills categories.
 The competition emphasises team-based skills categories and new professions.
 Competitors must be aged between 18 and 25.
 Team Finland has participated EuroSkills since the first competition in 2008.

 WorldSkills Europe website